trevorwitter/PyTorch-ImageClassifier-FineTuning/README.md

 **Skip Connections** add the original input to the output of the convolutional block
 ![Skip Connection](images/skip_connection.jpg)

-The final 1000-unit fully connected layer of the pretrained ResNet model is replaced with a 101-unit fully connected layer.
+The final fully connected layer of the pretrained ResNet models is replaced with a 101-unit fully connected layer.

 ## Results
 See [tensorboard](https://tensorboard.dev/experiment/9sZqKSmnSnK6UQJbNExzlQ/#scalars&run=alexnet&runSelectionState=eyJhbGV4bmV0Ijp0cnVlLCJyZXNuZXQxOCI6dHJ1ZX0%3D&_smoothingWeight=0) for full training experiment results.